 Calculate your potential inheritance tax bill

 (TIME REQUIRED - 1 MINUTE)

-If the calculator suggests that you may have a potential IHT liability then at the moment it is possible for Money MOT users to request a FREE Inheritance Tax Check with a tax professional that will not only quantify the size of your potential inheritance tax bill exactly (the average in the UK is £199,000) but they will tell you the exact steps you need to take to reduce your IHT bill.
+If the calculator suggests that you may have a potential IHT liability, then at the moment it is possible for Money MOT users to request a FREE Inheritance Tax Check with a tax professional, that will not only quantify the size of your potential inheritance tax bill exactly (the average in the UK is £199,000), but will tell you the exact steps you need to take to reduce your IHT bill.
 Most importantly of all, there is no obligation on your part to do anything when you request a review.
-That's why I strongly recommend that people take advantage of this free check while it's still available.
+That's why I strongly recommend that people take advantage of this free check while it's available.

 What is inheritance tax?